tahonermann/std-text-wg/MeetingNotes.md

   - Peter Bindels
   - Mark Zeren
 - Zach provided an update on his text library:
-  - `text` now maintains its content in the FCD noramlization form.
-See http://www.unicode.org/L2/L2001/01371-FCD.htm
+  - `text` now maintains its content in the FCC normalization form (see http://www.unicode.org/notes/tn5).
+This is a kind of FCD form; see TN5 previously, or http://www.unicode.org/L2/L2001/01371-FCD.htm
-  - A new `is_normalized()` member function allows querying the normalization state.
+  - A new set of `is_normalized_nf{c,kc,d,kc}()` free functions allows querying the normalization state of a sequence of code points.
   - Tailored normalization is implemented for languages and locales.
   - Support for most of the Unicode algorithms is now present.
     - Except for optional compression.